 Local Purchasing: We support local farms and businesses, with a contractual requirement that at least 20% of all food purchases be sourced from within 250 miles of campus, including produce, dairy, meats, breads and baked goods.
 We continue to exceed that minimum and increase our local purchasing.
-Recent local food suppliers include: Creation Gardens, Piazza Produce, Klosterman's Bakery, Popcorn Station, Clem's Refrigerated Foods, Aqua Sushi, Dean's Milk, Sysco Louisville, and Heine Brothers.
+Recent local food suppliers include: Jericho Farmhouse, Piazza Produce, Prairie Farms Dairy, United Natural Foods, York Street Fresh Foods, Klosterman's Bakery, Clem's Refrigerated Foods, Sysco Louisville, Eiffel Pizza, and Creation Gardens.

 Date UofL Dining

 - UofL Dining Local Food = Amount of UofL Dining controllable food purchases sourced from a food producer, processor, or distributor within 250 miles of campus.
 EXCLUDES sodas, ice, and large agribusiness products (such as Cargill, Nestle, Tyson, Mondelez/Kraft, Kellogg, FritoLay, Conagra, General Mills, Pepsi, Armour-Eckrich), as well as food purchased by on-campus chain franchises.

 - Direct Farm Impact = Amount of UofL Dining controllable food purchases sourced from a farm within 250 miles of campus.